 ‘The Matrix’ Reboot: Warner Bros.
-Reportedly Working On Relaunch of 1999 Movie
+Reportedly Working On Relaunch Of 1999 Movie

 The Matrix was a blockbuster hit when it released in 1999.
 The Matrix popularized the stunning visual effects of “bullet time,” which earned the movie praises from reviewers.

 The trilogy grossed a total of almost $1.8 billion worldwide.
 The first movie earned over $463 million worldwide.
-The second movie, The Matrix Reloaded did better with $742 million worldwide.
-The third movie released in 2003, The Matrix Revolutions, did not do as greatly as the first two but still it grossed $427.3 million.
+The second movie, The Matrix Reloaded, did better with $742 million worldwide.
+The third movie, released in 2003, The Matrix Revolutions, did not do as well as the first two, but it still grossed $427.3 million.

 The film starred Keanu Reeves, who played the role of computer programmer/hacker Neo.
 Reeves starred alongside Carrie-Anne Moss and Laurence Fishburne.